patrickenfuego/Chapterize-Audiobooks/README.md

 ffmpeg="/home/someuser/software/ffmpeg"
 # If you're using zsh, replace with .zshrc
 echo "export PATH=${ffmpeg}:${PATH}" >> ~/.bashrc
+# Source the file to update
+source ~/.bashrc
 ```

 If you don't want to deal with all that, you can add the path of ffmpeg to the `defaults.toml` file included with the repository - copy and paste the full path and set it equal to the `ffmpeg_path` option **using single quotes** `''`: